-Cannabis Taxable Sales in Douglas County fall into the all Other category.
-All sectors of Cannabis Taxable Sales have increased over the three windows where data was collected.
-All Other resulted in \$77k in taxes collected.
+Cannabis Taxable sales for Churchill County fall in to the All Other category.
+All sectors of Cannabis taxable sales have seen significant increases over the three year period where data has been collected, with the All Other category more than doubling.

 Figure 112.
-Douglas County Cannabis Taxable Sale, FY 2019 to FY 2021
+Churchill County Cannabis Taxable Sale, FY 2019 to FY 2021